simonp0420/pypssfss/README.md

-# pypssfss - Analysis of polarization and frequency selective surfaces in Python
+# PyPSSFSS - Analysis of polarization and frequency selective surfaces in Python

-[`pypssfss`](https://github.com/simonp0420/pypssfss) is a Python package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
+[`PyPSSFSS`](https://github.com/simonp0420/pypssfss) is a Python package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
 It wraps the [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) package which is written in the [Julia](https://julialang.org/) programming language.
-Note that it is not necessary to preinstall Julia or [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) before using [`pypssfss`](https://github.com/simonp0420/pypssfss).
-If Julia is not found in the user's PATH, then [`pypssfss`](https://github.com/simonp0420/pypssfss) will install it (locally to a virtual environment, if one is active).
+Note that it is not necessary to preinstall Julia or [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) before using [`PyPSSFSS`](https://github.com/simonp0420/pypssfss).
+If Julia is not found in the user's PATH, then [`PyPSSFSS`](https://github.com/simonp0420/pypssfss) will install it (locally to a virtual environment, if one is active).
 Similarly, it will automatically install and compile [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) on first use.

-To use [`pypssfss`](https://github.com/simonp0420/pypssfss), one first specifies the geometry to be analyzed as a Python `list` containing two or more dielectric `Layer`s and zero or more `RWGSheet` objects that define the PSS/FSS surfaces.
+To use [`PyPSSFSS`](https://github.com/simonp0420/pypssfss), one first specifies the geometry to be analyzed as a Python `list` containing two or more dielectric `Layer`s and zero or more `RWGSheet` objects that define the PSS/FSS surfaces.
 Due to the included `plot_sheet` function, FSS/PSS surface triangulations can be conveniently visualized using the standard [`Matplotlib`](https://matplotlib.org/stable/index.html) library.
 After also specifying the frequencies to be analyzed